 Macau may be a small region, but it’s a pretty diverse place.
 Staying somewhere central is important for a two day itinerary in Macau, as this will allow you to easily experience the regions many top attractions.
 However, as Macau is small, getting from one place to another is not too difficult!

-The best place to stay in Macau would have to be Old Macau.
+The best place to stay would have to be Old Macau.
 This neighborhood, located on the Macau Peninsula, is where you can find many of the top landmarks and important sites.
 This is the most historic area of Macau, and there are plenty of heritage attractions and important things to see here.
 This area is also amazing for food lovers!
 There are also some great Macau Airbnbs in this area.

 If you’re looking to experience the bright lights and casinos of Macau, then consider staying in Cotai.
 This island is a hub of activity throughout the day and night.
 The area is fairly newly developed, and so everything is pretty modern.
 There are loads of things to see and experience in Cotai!